jrgtt/escl/docs/setting-up-client.md

 ## A note about logging

-In the examples above I suppress the client's log by passing `log: false`, since escli already provides you one.
+In the examples above I suppress the client's log by passing `log: false`, since escl already provides you one.
 If you want to do logging in your own way, check out [setup-logging](https://www.elastic.co/guide/en/elasticsearch/client/javascript-api/current/logging.html) in elasticsearch.js documentation.

-You can also silence escli by adding `silent: true` to your `.esclirc`.
+You can also silence escl by adding `silent: true` to your `.esclrc`.